Emuzex/virgo-ui/docs/guide/components/loader.md

 ::::after-demo
 :::tip Performance 🚀
 If you don't use loading prop then `loading` prop for these component will be `undefined`.
-Anu will only render loader if `loading` prop is other than `undefined`.
+Virgo will only render loader if `loading` prop is other than `undefined`.
 Hence, You won't get unwanted loader DOM if you aren't using loader.
 :::
 ::::